 It’s a small myrtle shrub that has pink flowers and red berries.
 They thrive in hot climates, and they prefer well-drained soil.
 They also flower throughout the summer months.

-Growing Myrtle Flores
+Growing and Caring for Myrtle

 Even though growing myrtle flowers can be very satisfying, it’s fair to say that it’s not one of the easiest plants to grow, especially if you have never planted or done any gardening work before.

 However, don’t be discouraged by this because we’re still going to tell you how to do it, and if you follow these instructions, you will surely succeed whenever you decide to grow myrtles.

 If you live in a cold climate, then it’s advisable to plant your future myrtles in containers, this way they will be protected and won’t be browned by frost.

 If you live in a warmer climate, then you can skip this step and plant your myrtles outdoors.
 However, if it rains a lot, then you should seek a roof or other types of protection, as this can negatively affect your plants.
 You should plant them in late spring (before it’s too hot).

 Most of them need well-drained soil, and they should also be in a sheltered position during the first couple of weeks, as they will need to establish their roots before being placed directly under the sun.

 They don’t need lots of water to survive, so you can stop watering them right in the middle of summer.
 You should, however, pay a lot of attention to them, especially when they are growing as you will need to see if they have any buds.